 - In 2017, Housing developed a website to streamline our furniture reallocation process, making it easier for staff and student to make requests.
 Housing now processes approximately 20 furniture requests each month to avoid purchasing new items.

 - Housing purchases flooring that uses sustainable dye methods, resulting in 2,087,360 gallons of water saved

 University Housing follows green cleaning practices in all buildings maintained by University Housing as an ongoing commitment to the health of its residents, staff, and environment.
 Our goal is to use only cleaning products that are sustainable and meet EPA standards.

 - Our Lotus Pro water-based cleaning system is EPA registered and uses aqueous ozone to thoroughly sanitize and clean surfaces.
 Aqueous Ozone is Green Seal certified and helped Housing win a green cleaning award in 2013

-- Housing saves $30,000 year through the elimination of chemicals from our cleaning practices
+- Housing saves $30,000 year through the elimination of traditional chemicals from our cleaning practices

 - Housing purchases paper towels, toilet paper, and plastic bags made with recycled materials

 - Microfiber cloths and mops are used for cleaning instead of cotton or polyester products